 Arc WeldingI came across arc welding years ago when I was just a schoolboy.
 There was a metal fabrication company a mile or so down the road, beside an embankment that the Great Central Railway (RIP) used.
 As boys we would go and watch the flashes and hot metal as if it was a firework display.
 The tail-ends of the welding electrodes would be 3-4" long and once cold we'd pick them up and stick them in the gaps on the railway lines.
-After a while one of the Evening Star class freight locomotives would pass and we'd scurry back onto the line to see if we could find the remains of the electrode, now squashed flat and spoon-shaped.
+After a while one of the Evening Star (sorry, link not available) class freight locomotives would pass and we'd scurry back onto the line to see if we could find the remains of the electrode, now squashed flat and spoon-shaped.

 One year I'd had a tooth out and was off school, so spent the day there just watching the men welding.
 I got a really bad case of flash conjunctivitis (arc eye) which is caused by ultraviolet burns of the retina and my sight was touch-and-go for a few days; my specialist said I was lucky to keep my sight.
 I learned then never to look directly at an arc again.

 During my industrial training as part of my first degree, I learned a little welding and found that I enjoyed it.
 I always had a hankering to so some more.

 With the dollar falling fast against the pound (late 2003) and the Chinese currency pegged to the dollar, welding machines have fallen incredibly in price so I raided the piggy-bank and bought one .. it's too powerful for normal home power circuits so I have to keep the current turned down below half-range to avoid blowing the main fuse.
 It should really be connected to a 415v single phase circuit but will work on 240v as well, though it'll draw 30A on full power.